A persons gotta eat, right? Are you packing enough bugout food and water in your bag? The right food?

-Call it a bug-out bag, 72-hour pack, get-home bag, get out of dodge bag, INCH (I’m never coming home) bag, whatever – your food needs to be accessible, light weight, portable, and provide the nutrients and calories to get you to your destination.
-Your bugout food should also stay good long term but don’t forget about it until it’s growing mold.
-Rotate and use it.
+Whether it a bug-out bag, 72-hour pack, get-home bag, get out of dodge bag, INCH (I’m never coming home) bag, whatever – your food needs to be accessible, lightweight, shelf-stable, portable, and provide the nutrients and calories to get you to your destination.

 I don’t need no stinken’ food, I has survival skills.